umbane/carbon-project/README.md

 * **Network Compatibility:** Ensure compatibility with Polygon-specific tools and libraries.
 * **Bridge Considerations:**  If existing contracts are deployed on Ethereum, a bridge mechanism might be needed to transfer tokens or data between networks.
 Since this project is not yet deployed, this is not a current concern.

 ## Future Work

 * Implement the Chainlink oracle integration.
 * Implement the carbon credit gateway API.
 * Further define the relationship between mJ and aC token accrual.
-* Refactor to Polygon network.
-* Draft the various specifications
-* Publish schematics for DIY ESP32 data funnel to our Network Oracle.
 * Thorough testing and modeling to assess viability.
-* Implementation of pledge system.
+* Further define pledge system.
 * Implementation of a verification system.